 The Headquarters Air Force Mission Directive (HAFMD) 1-30, and the DAF Policy Directive (DAFPD) 90-18 outline SBREFA implementation duties of SAF/SB, DAF Small Business Professionals, and other DAF personnel.

-Section 213 of SBREFA, codified at 5 U.S.C.
-601 note, directs Federal agencies to provide informal compliance assistance and guidance to small businesses.
+- Small Business Compliance Assistance Program: Section 213 of SBREFA, codified at 5 U.S.C.
+601 note, directs Federal agencies to establish a practice and a program to provide informal compliance assistance and guidance to small businesses and other small entities.
 Consistent with HAFMD 1-30, the Director, SAF/SB, serves as the DAF focal point and lead on small business compliance assistance.
 Consistent with the DoD SBREFA Policy (2024) and the DAFPD 90-18, all DAF Small Business Professionals and all other personnel involved in acquisitions are responsible for ensuring effective compliance assistance to small businesses.
 To find DAF policies (including SBREFA-related policies) and DAF regulations, small businesses should visit:

-Section 222 of SBREFA, codified at 15 U.S.C.
-657, created the Office of the National Ombudsman (ONO) within the Small Business Administration (SBA).
+- Small Business Regulatory Enforcement Complaints Resolution Program: Section 222 of SBREFA, codified at 15 U.S.C.
+657, created the Office of the National Ombudsman (ONO) within the Small Business Administration (SBA), also known as the Small Business and Agriculture Regulatory Enforcement Ombudsman.
 The SBA ONO’s primary purpose is to provide a means for small businesses, small government entities (those serving populations of less than 50,000), and small nonprofit organizations with a means to comment if they have experienced unfair or excessive regulatory compliance or enforcement actions (such as repetitive audits or investigations, excessive fines, and retaliation by federal agencies).
 The SBA ONO is an impartial liaison that refers complaints on small business regulatory fairness matters to the appropriate federal agency for high-level review and works across government to address those concerns and reduce regulatory burdens on small businesses.

 SBA ONO address and site: